elionne/easy_bitcoin_wallet/crypto_bitcoin_wallet.md

-This function do a hash your passphrase with a selected digest, but instead of hashing just one time, it's hash _n_ times with _n_ equal to a big number. _N_ it depend of your CPU power (_n_ is about 100 000 on my actual compturer).
+This function do a hash your passphrase with a selected digest, but instead of hashing just one time, it's hash _n_ times with _n_ equal to a big number. _N_ it depend of your CPU power (_n_ is about 100 000 on my actual computer).

 This method it used to protect from brut force attack, because for each password you check, you have to calculate _n_ hashes.